apache/hudi/rfc/rfc-78/rfc-78.md

 a.
 Existing pipelines are in 0.15.x. (bronze, silver, gold)
 b.
 Migrate gold pipelines to 1.x.
 - We need to strictly migrate only gold to 1x.
 Bcoz, a 0.15.0 reader may not be able to read 1.x hudi tables.
-So, if we migrate any of silver pipelines to 1.x before migrating entire gold layer, we might end up in a situation
-- where a 0.15.0 reader (gold) might end up reading 1.x table (silver).
+So, if we migrate any of silver pipelines to 1.x before migrating entire gold layer, we might end up in a situation, where a 0.15.0 reader (gold) might end up reading 1.x table (silver).
 This might lead to failures.
 So, we have to follow certain order in which we migrate pipelines.
 c.
 Once all of gold is migrated to 1.x, we can move all of silver to 1.x.
 d.
-Once all of gold and silver is migrated to 1.x, finally we can move all of bronze to 1.x.
+Once all of gold and silver pipelines are migrated to 1.x, finally we can move all of bronze to 1.x.

 In the end, we would have migrated all of existing hudi pipelines from 0.15.0 to 1.x.
 But as you could see, we need some coordination with which we need to migrate.
-And in a very large organization, sometimes we have not have good control over downstream consumers.
+And in a very large organization, sometimes we may not have good control over downstream consumers.
 Hence, coordinating entire migration workflow and orchestrating the same might be challenging.

 Hence to ease the migration workflow for 1.x, we are introducing 0.16.0 as a bridge release.